abinit/abinit/doc/developers/abimkdocs.md

 The structuration for help files and theory documents is very similar to the one for the lessons of the tutorial.

-### Topics and tribes
+### Topics and relevances

 Since the beginning of the ABINIT HTML documentation, every input variable has been required to belong to a **varset** (set of variables, e.g. `varbas`, `varfil`).
-However, starting in Summer 2017, we require every input variable to be also mentioned in at least one of the documentation "topics" and, for such topic, to be characterized by a "tribe".
+However, starting in Summer 2017, we require every input variable to be also mentioned in at least one of the documentation "topics" and, for such topic, to be characterized by a "relevance".

-The allowed list of tribes (a generic list, irrespective of the topic) is declared in `~abinit/abimkdocs/variables.py`.
+The allowed list of relevances (a generic list, irrespective of the topic) is declared in `~abinit/abimkdocs/variables.py`.
 Standard names are: